ambitiondev/form-utils/README.md

 # Ambitiondev Form utils

-This bundle contains some handy form utilities to use in your (web)app.
+This bundle contains some useful form utilities to use in your (web)app.

 ..